yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 ## Project Y.F.C.
 1.75?

-Another month, another Project Y.FC. addendum.
+Another month, another Project Y.F.C. addendum.
 Introducing one of the features that was missing from the previous 1.5 release.

 [Blinkhawk](https://github.com/FernandoS27) implemented host texture download acceleration for the Switch’s DMA engine (or Accelerate DMA for short).